ai-khwarizmi/horst.ai/README.md

 ![Project Logo](./frontend/static/logo64.png)

-> **Disclaimer**: This project is in its early stages and is evolving rapidly.
-Expect frequent updates, including breaking changes.
+> This project is in its early stages and is evolving fast.
+Expect frequent breaking changes.

 Horst.ai is a visual playground for testing and building AI workflows.
 It lets you quickly connect AI tools like ChatGPT and DALL-E to create, test, and share your ideas without writing code.